kibs-tech/kibs-tech.github.io/articles/microsoft-access.md

 You can purchase SQL Server and run it on your own server but in most cases these days you want to have it hosted in the cloud

 #### Benefits of having SQL Server in the cloud (Azure)
-No downtime
+- No downtime
-No hardware costs
+- No hardware costs
-Reduced administration
+- Reduced administration

+## Jump into cloud!
+If you've got an MS Access database running on a computer in your office it's time to get your database into the cloud.
+Contact us to see how we can help you do this.